 Note: If your Roku player still does not power on, then the problem may be with the power supply.
-A new power adaptor can be purchased from the Roku accessory store.
+A new power adapter can be purchased from the Roku accessories store.

 If your Roku player is connected to the USB port on the TV